renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 If the name of the function is not enough for us to understand what it does, well, it probably has a bad name in the first place... but we should also look at the type signature of a function, which is made up by the types of the arguments (what we pass in) and the type of the return value (what we get out), when we need to find out the purpose of a function.
 This is valuable information!

+One last consideration about functions is that they can have default values for their parameters.
+This is useful because sometimes you will notice that many invocations of a certain function use the same value for one, or several, of its arguments.
+Other times it's just convenient to allow a different number of arguments to be provided.

+To see how that works, let's improve the `multiply` and `add` functions we defined earlier to allow callers to pass only one argument in, rather than demand two.
+The **neutral** number for multiplication is `1.0` (any `x` multiplied by `1` is just `x`), and the **neutral** number for addition is `0.0`, so let's use these as our defaults:

+{% highlight ceylon %}
+function multiply(Float a, Float b = 1.0) => a * b;
+function add(Float a, Float b = 0.0) => a + b;
+{% endhighlight %}

+We can now call these functions using one or two arguments:

+{% highlight ceylon %}
+assert(multiply(2.0) == 2.0);
+assert(multiply(2.0, 2.0) == 4.0);
+assert(add(5.0) == 5.0);
+assert(add(1.0, 1.0) == 2.0);
+{% endhighlight %}

+A function can have any number of optional parameters (ie. parameters with default values), including all of its parameters.
+The only limitation is that there can be no non-optional parameter after an optional one (this avoids any confusion that could arise matching parameters with their actual values).

+> An optional parameter of type `Float` has the type `Float=`.
+For this reason, the type of both `multiply` and `add` changed from `Float(Float, Float)` to `Float(Float, Float=)` after we made the second argument optional.

+Are you able to modify the maths helper program using the your newly acquired knowledge of optional parameters to make it possible for the user to provide not only exactly 2 values, but between 1 and 3 values?

+Give that a try!

+After you're done, compare your solution with [this one](https://gist.github.com/renatoathaydes/54e50f29abad7fda2a27) and see what you could have done differently!

 ## Representing and using lists